 Adoptions With Love Blog

-The New Abortion Laws in Florida: What Expectant Mothers Should Know
+The New Abortion Laws in Florida (Updated 2023): What Expectant Mothers Should Know

 The news around Florida’s abortion laws, and abortion laws across the United States, is evolving daily.
 If you have any questions about the latest abortion law information, please do not hesitate to call Adoptions With Love.

-The changing laws regarding abortion – in several states – have been making headlines.
-Florida is among the latest states to be added to this highly debated conversation.
-As of this writing, Florida prohibits abortions after 15 weeks of gestation, starting July 1, 2022.
+The changing laws regarding abortion – in several states – continue making headlines.
+Florida is among the latest states to be re-added to this highly debated conversation.
+As of this writing, Florida now prohibits abortions after six weeks of gestation.

-Many lawmakers and healthcare rights advocates are fighting this ruling.
-A synagogue in Florida is suing the state over this new law, citing that it violates the Jewish faith.
-The changes with these laws leave many women in Florida uncertain of what will happen to their rights.
+Many lawmakers and healthcare rights advocates have been fighting these restrictions since Roe v.
+Wade was reversed.
+One synagogue in Florida even filed a lawsuit against the state over the 15-week abortion ban, citing that it violates the Jewish faith.
+The frequent changes in these abortion laws continue to leave many Floridians uncertain of what will happen to their rights.

 The New Florida Abortion Law & How it Works

-Starting July 1, 2022: Abortions are now banned in the State of Florida after the 15-week mark of pregnancy.
-This means that women in Florida may only get an abortion prior to their 15th week of gestation, no matter the circumstances behind conception.
+The six-week ban was not expected to go into effect until Florida’s Supreme Court overturned the previous abortion ban.
+Under that previous ruling, Floridians could only obtain an abortion before their 15th week of gestation, no matter the circumstances behind conception.
 The only exception to this abortion restriction is the life-risk of mother and fetus.

-Florida is one of several states to enact abortion restrictions within the past year.
+Florida is one of several states to enact abortion restrictions since the overturning of Roe v.
+Wade.

 Is Abortion Still an Option in Florida?

-Florida residents continue to have a right to decide whether and when to become a parent, and that includes the right to termination.
-At this time, abortion is legal in Florida up until the 15th week of pregnancy.
+Until then, Florida residents continue to have rights regarding termination.
+Abortions may be obtainable for rape victims up until the 15th week of pregnancy.
 Beyond 15 weeks – which is three months and three weeks – abortion is prohibited unless there is a life-threatening risk to the birth mother and/or fetus.

-Under the newly passed Florida abortion laws, medical providers who fail to comply with this new law would be found guilty of a third-degree felony, punishable by up to five years in prison and a $5,000 fine.
+Under the new Florida abortion laws, medical providers who fail to comply with this new law would be found guilty of a third-degree felony, unless the abortion results in the death of the expectant mother.
+In that case, the medical providers would face a second-degree felony charge.

 Adoption is Still an Option in Florida